ice-wm/gnome-wm-hints/index.md

 #### Section 1 - Button press and release forwarding for the desktop window.

-X imposes a limitiation - that only 1 client can select for button presses on a window - this is due to the implicit grab nature of button press events in X. This poses a problem when more than one client wishes to select for these events on the same window - ie the root window, or in the case of a WM that has more than one root window (virtual root windows) any of these windows.
-The solution to this is to have the client that recieves these events handle any of the events it is interested in, and then ``proxy`` or ``pass on`` any events it doesnt not care about.
-Seeing the traditional model has always been that the WM selects for butotn presses on the desktop, it is only natural that it keep doing this BUT have a way of sending unwanted presses onto some other process(es) that may well be interested.
+X imposes a limitation - that only one client can select for button presses on a window.
+This is due to the implicit grab nature of button press events in X. This poses a problem when more than one client wishes to select for these events on the same window - ie the root window, or in the case of a WM that has more than one root window (virtual root windows), any of these windows.
+The solution to this is to have the client that receives these events handle any of the events it is interested in, and then ``proxy`` or ``pass on`` any events it doesn't not care about.
+Seeing the traditional model has always been that the WM selects for button presses on the desktop, it is only natural that it keep doing this, but have a way of sending unwanted presses onto some other process(es) that may well be interested.
 This is done as follows:

 1. Set a property on the root window called `_WIN_DESKTOP_BUTTON_PROXY`.
-It is of the type cardinal - its value is the Window ID of another window that is not mapped that is created as an immediate child of the root window.
-This window also has this property set on it pointing to itself.
+It is of the type cardinal - its value is the Window ID of another window that is not mapped and that is created as an immediate child of the root window.
+This window also has this property set on it, pointing to itself.
 ```c
       Display *disp;
       Window root, bpress_win;